prasy03/UCB-Module11/README.md

 **Project Summary:**

-The `vehicles.csv dataset was analyzed using numpy, pandas and seaborn.
+The `vehicles.csv` dataset was analyzed using numpy, pandas and seaborn.

 This analysis explores a dataset of 426,000 used cars to identify and quantify the factors that determine a vehicle's market price.
 The objective is to provide actionable recommendations to a used car dealership client, informing their inventory acquisition, pricing strategy, and marketing efforts.
 The project was executed using the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology to ensure a structured and robust approach.

-1. Link to Jupyter Notebook:
+1. Link to Jupyter Notebook: [link](https://github.com/prasy03/UCB-Module11/blob/main/Sylvester-Module11-Final.ipynb)
-2. Link to data folder:
+2. Link to data folder: [link](https://github.com/prasy03/UCB-Module11/tree/main/data)
-3. Link to images folder:
+3. Link to images folder: [link](https://github.com/prasy03/UCB-Module11/tree/main/images)

-4. ### CRISP:DM - Phase 1 : Business Understanding
+### CRISP:DM - Phase 1 : Business Understanding

 ### Problem Statement:
 The primary business question is: **"What factors make a car more or less expensive?"**

 The goal is to develop a predictable model that explains the variance in car prices, with a focus on core variables like age, mileage,  features like color, and intrinsic attributes (luxury class, fuel type, drivetrain).
 The output is required for car showroom managers for planning their future sales proposal.

 ### CRISP:DM - Phase 2 : Data Understanding
-#### Data Understanding

-**Goal:** Inspect dataset (vehicle.csv) shape, columns, distributions, NaN and identify cleaning needs.
-**Steps followed:**
-1. Loaded /data/vehicles.csv.
-2. Showed head(), .info() and basic describe() for price.
-3. Located price as the target column and counted missing values.

-**Observation**

-1. Dataset contains  rows × columns: 426,880 × 18.
-2. price found as target (non-null for all rows).
-3. Numeric columns detected: id, price, year, odometer.
-4. Many categorical columns present: region, manufacturer, model, condition, cylinders, fuel, transmission, VIN, drive, size, type, paint_color, state, etc.
-5. After dropping rows with missing price the dataset remained 426,880 rows.

-**Next steps & Plan of action**
-1. For initial model estimation, the following features are considered for dropping due to potential lack of sufficient data or insignificant influence on the target variable ("price"):
-2. Region: Dropped due to having no significant influence on "price."
-3. Model: Dropped.
-4. #%% md
 #### Data Understanding

 **Goal:** Inspect dataset (vehicle.csv) shape, columns, distributions, NaN and identify cleaning needs.